SP Services

 • In one scheme maximum, 200 funds can be invested

-• Lock-in period of investment is one year
+• The lock-in period of investment is one year.

 d.
 Venture Capitalist

-Now coming to the venture capitalists, venture capital is invested into the companies having huge potential.
+Now coming to venture capitalists, venture capital is invested into companies having huge potential.
 Such funds are professionally managed funds.
 Such funds are invested in a business against equity.
-In case of an IPO or an acquisition, they make exit.
+In case of an IPO or an acquisition, they make an exit.

 e.
 Loan from Banks/NBFCs

 Banks and Non-Banking Financing Companies (NBFCs) are different from angel investment and venture capital.
-They do not become owner after granting the loan.
+They do not become owners after granting the loan.

-They provide loans to fulfill the various business needs such as:
+They provide loans to fulfil various business needs such as:

 • Inventory and equipment purchase